Everyday, nearly 29 people in the US die in alcohol-impaired vehicle crashes. They claim over 10,000 lives per year.

 Project Roadblock is a multiplatform drunk driving prevention campaign.
 Sponsored by TVB, NHTSA, and the Ad Council (as well as our local sponsors), Project Roadblock is a collective effort showcasing local broadcast television's power to influence, persuade and affect social behavior, as well as TV broacaster's commitment to the safety of their communities.

-In fact, through continued support of Project Roadblock, and in combination with other drinking and driving prevention efforts, alcohol-impaired driving fatalities have decreased 20% from 13,099 in 2004 to 10,497 in 2016.
-However, fatalities are up 1.7% since 2015, indicating a need for your continued support.
+In fact, through continued support of Project Roadblock, and in combination with other drinking and driving prevention efforts, alcohol-impaired driving fatalities have decreased 27% from 14,409 in 2004 to 10,497 in 2016.
+However, there is still more work to be done.
+In December 2016, over 781 people were involved in an alcohol-impaired driving fatality and 328 people were killed in traffic fatalities on New Year’s Day, indicating a need for your continued support.
 For more information on Project Roadblock, click here.

 It is illegal in every state to drive with a BAC (blood alcohol concentration) of .08 or higher.
 Here are some tips to be a more responsible driver:

 - Before drinking, choose a non-drinking friend as a designated driver.

 - Don't let your friends drive impaired.

 - If you have been drinking, call a taxi or ride service.
 Download NHTSA's SaferRide app to help you call a friend or family member, pinpoint your location, and arrange to be picked up.

 - If you’re hosting a party where alcohol will be served, make sure all guests leave with a sober driver.

 - Always wear your seat belt—it’s your best defense against impaired drivers.